Independent AI audit and assessment for New Zealand organisations.

 Every organisation is at a different stage of its AI journey.
 Pick the audit depth that matches your immediate need, then expand as priorities evolve.

-A focused review of how your AI systems handle personal information against each of the 13 Information Privacy Principles.
-Includes automated decision-making transparency, cross-border data flows, and individual access rights.
+A focused review of how your AI systems handle personal information against each of the 13 information privacy principles.
+Covers automated decision-making transparency, cross-border data flows, and individual access rights.

 - 13-principle compliance mapping